CSR Activity Report │ Daily Life

 The QuickSnap Automated Cyclic Manufacturing Factory began operation.
 This factory initiated an unconventional production system with processes starting from product recovery, to disassembly, inspection, and reproduction.
 We have successfully reduced our environmental impact by using this system.

-The world’s first tiny camera that takes instant photos using a credit-card-size film, instax Mini was released.
+instax® mini 10, world’s first instant photo system using credit-card-size film, introduced.
 Its much-improved image quality and portability enhanced the attractiveness of instant photos.
 This camera enabled the users to print and share a precious moment on the spot and gained popularity, especially among young people.

 An advanced CCD image sensor, Super CCD Honeycomb, was developed.
 This technology enables high-resolution images by digital cameras.
 Later, the Super CCD Honeycomb was applied to electronic medical endoscopes, contributing to the improvement of diagnostic imaging quality as well as the development of medical technologies.